alpescraft/Parrot-Refactoring-Kata/README.md

 Clone the repo, checkout the branch `push-challenge`, and create your own branch from it.
 > git clone git@github.com:alpescraft/Parrot-Refactoring-Kata.git

+Make sure you have read access to this repository.

 > git checkout push-challenge